 Caz has also composed music for film and for theatre, including student productions of Antigone and Journey’s End.
 Forthcoming compositions include contemporary songs, piano solos for young players, a work for unaccompanied SATB, and further Christmas repertoire for upper voices.

-Aside from composing, Caz works as an examiner and presenter for the ABRSM (the Associated Board of the Royal Schools of Music).
-She is a consultant for Indonesia and makes regular visits to the region, including networking and seminars for teachers.
+Aside from composing, Caz works as an Examiner for ABRSM (the Associated Board of the Royal Schools of Music).
+She undertakes regular consultancy for ABRSM in Indonesia and visits to the region, including giving seminars for music teachers.

-She is a Trustee of The Finzi Trust, and musical director of Taunton's first Dovetail Orchestra.
-She helps on a number of community music initiatives including Taunton Children's Orchestra, and is Project Manager of the Together in Tone music and well-being initiative.
+Caz is also Project Manager for Together in Tone community music in Somerset, and a Trustee of The Finzi Trust.
+She helps on a number of initiatives including Taunton Children's Orchestra and the Dovetail Orchestra for refugees and asylum-seekers.
 She is passionate about ensuring access to music and instrumental opportunities for all.

-Caz has taught in senior schools for over twenty years, both in the UK and in Indonesia, and has mentored young people in composition.
-She sings and plays viola in a number of Somerset music groups, as well as No Strings Attached, a string quartet formed while at Cambridge University, and the Corba Ensemble.
+Caz has taught in senior schools for over twenty years and has mentored many young people in composition.
+She sings and plays viola in several Somerset music groups, as well as No Strings Attached string quartet and the Chorba Ensemble.

 Qualifications